voussoir/voussoir.net/voussoir.net/writing/youtubedl_formats/youtubedl_formats.md

 Youtube-dl format code cheatsheet
 =================================

-Here are all the youtube-dl format codes I can find.
+Here are all the youtube format codes I'm aware of.
-Please let me know if there are more.
+Please let me know if there are more, or if something here is outdated. contact@voussoir.net

 You can pass them to youtube-dl as `--format a+b/c+d/e`, where a+b is your preferred video+audio pair, c+d is your second-best